 “Well, maybe I can give it to ya.
 I’m the smartest rooster in these here parts.”

 Bud held in his comment that he was the only rooster.
-“I want to lay an egg like the hens do.”
+“I want to do what chickens do, and I want to be the best.”

 Bud had one last friend to go to for advice: Weis, the wisest frog in the swamp.
 Weis liked to hang out during the day on a lily pad in the center of the pond, picking his banjo and singing about rainbows and connections.
 Bud sat down next to him.

-“I want to lay an egg like a chicken,” Bud said.
+“I want to be like a chicken,” Bud said.

 Weis plucked a string, then turned a tuning peg.
 “Why do you want that?”